Logo

 http://www.geneontology.org/formats/oboInOwl#hasSynonym

-2. Source ontology list under the first heading.
+3. Source ontology list.
 This is required.
 If using web forms, one or many ontologies can be selected.
-Currently, the ontologies we have tested and included in OntoFox include: OBI, NCBITaxon, MP, PATO, GO, DOID, IDO, CHEBI, SO, PRO, CL, ENVO, and CARO.
+Currently, the ontologies we have tested and included in Ontofox include: OBI, NCBITaxon, MP, PATO, GO, DOID, IDO, CHEBI, SO, PRO, CL, ENVO, and CARO.

-7. Comments: The sign "#" as the first letter of a line or as a letter after a space in the middle of a line is an indicator of a comment.
-All text after this sign within one line is considered comment and will not be used for OntoFox analysis.
+8. Comments: The sign "#" as the first letter of a line or as a letter after a space in the middle of a line is an indicator of a comment.
+All text after this sign within one line is considered comment and will not be used for Ontofox analysis.

-Four OntoFox settings are designed to allow OntoFox server parse needed information.
-Any of these OntoFox settings stands alone and does not procede or follow any statements:
+Three Ontofox settings are for retrieving intermediate classes.
+Any of these Ontofox settings stands alone and does not procede or follow any statements:

 1. “includeNoIntermediates”: no intermediate source terms are retrieved.